kojiwong/CompHeatmaps/README.md

 raw sequence reads to heatmaps is quite a cumbersome process.

-The goal of CompHeatmaps is to simplify this complex process by easily generating heatmaps from raw 16S reads.
+The goal of CompHeatmaps is to simplify this complex process by easily generating heatmaps from raw 16S sequence variants.

 This package was created in R version 4.3.1 on Mac platform with macOS version Sonoma 14.1 <!-- badges: end -->